tlswg/tls-key-share-prediction/draft-davidben-tls-key-share-prediction.md

 It is expected that all post-quantum key encapsulation methods (KEMs) will fall in the last category.
 Post-quantum KEMs have large keys and ciphertexts, so bandwidth concerns are particularly pronounced.

-This document additionally defines a method for servers to declare their named group preferences in DNS, using SVCB or HTTPS resource records {{!I-D.ietf-dnsop-svcb-https}}.
+This document additionally defines a method for servers to declare their named group preferences in DNS, using SVCB or HTTPS resource records {{!RFC9460}}.
 This allows the client to predict key shares more accurately.

 # Conventions and Definitions